voutilad/neo4j-spark-connector/README.md

-# Neo4j-Spark-Connector based on Neo4j 3.0's Bolt protocol
+# Neo4j Connector to Apache Spark based on Neo4j 3.0's Bolt protocol

-These are the beginnings of a Neo4j-Spark-Connector using the new binary protocol for Neo4j, Bolt.
+These are the beginnings of a Connector from Neo4j to Apache Sparkusing the new binary protocol for Neo4j, Bolt.

 Find [more information](http://neo4j.com/docs/developer-manual/current/#driver-manual-index) about the Bolt protocol, available drivers and documentation.